What Are Machine Identities? Security Risks & Management Guide

 The fundamental difference is accountability.
 Human identities have managers who certify access during quarterly reviews.
 Machine identities have no manager.
 Nobody receives a notification when a service account is created.
 Nobody certifies that an API key still needs admin permissions.
 Nobody decommissions the OAuth token when the integration is no longer used.

-This is why 42% of respondents lack a unified approach to securing machine identities.
+This is why a large share of organizations lack a unified approach to securing machine identities.
 The tools designed for human IAM cannot handle the scale, lifecycle, or behavioral patterns of machines.
 Point-in-time access reviews cannot capture the daily churn of machine identity creation.
 Static inventories cannot detect when credentials are used from unexpected infrastructure or access data outside normal patterns.

 For security teams managing SaaS security posture, the challenge is compounded by integration sprawl.
-Each OAuth connection introduces machine identities that bypass traditional IAM controls, operating in the hidden layer between SaaS applications where traditional security tools have limited visibility.
+Each OAuth connection introduces machine identities that bypass traditional IAM controls, operating in the visibility gap between SaaS applications where traditional security tools have limited reach.

 The Security Risks Hiding in Plain Sight